-By implication Soyinka is either advocating that Nigerians should either vote for Muhammadu Buhari (of All Progressives Congress) or to vote for himself (of The Democratic Front for a People’s Federation) but he has not made it clear enough, it is all indirect and left to our imagination.
+By implication, Soyinka is either advocating that Nigerians should get either to vote for Muhammadu Buhari (of All Progressives Congress) or to vote for himself (of The Democratic Front for a People’s Federation), but he has not made it clear enough, it is all indirect and left to our imagination.
 The former option, Buhari, incomparably makes the most pragmatic sense as the candidate to vote into office.
 How can Buhari be Wole Soyinka’s choice?
 Sometime back Soyinka took Buhari to pieces in a sincere acerbic commentary characterising him as an inhumane repressive military dictator with no prospect of change to offer the Nigerian people http://saharareporters.com/2007/01/14/crimes-buhari-wole-soyinka.
-I have to ask has Soyinka truly forgiven Buhari for his aforementioned style of military rule?
+I have to ask has Soyinka truly forgiven Buhari for his style as mentioned above of military rule?

 I have heard many people utter a dictum its origins I cannot trace “the worst democracy is better than the best [military] dictatorship”.
-While this statement is a stark fallacy it captures (a) theraison d’etre of pro-democracy movements and democracy sustainment consciousness, and (b) the intolerance of any kind of dictatorship, especially, of the military kind.
+While this statement is a stark fallacy, it captures (a) the raison d’etre of pro-democracy movements and democracy sustainment consciousness, and (b) the intolerance of any dictatorship, especially, of the military kind.
 One can assume that any supporter of democracy will ignore the fallacy element of the dictum.
 Soyinka’s pronouncement that no one should vote for Jonathan is not wrong in any realm of thinking.
 It is democracy as it should be; assess the merits of the candidates contesting in an election and make your choice on whom to vote.
-The more overt the choice to vote the better, that can even count as transparency.
+The more overt the options voters have at the polls to voters, the better that can indeed count as transparency.

 The enigma of the latest “moment” for Soyinka shows as in the past that he can comfortably work with and support military dictators (in both military and democratic times) he hitherto despised.
 It takes quite a gift to attain such detachment.
 So I extend the question.
-Has Wole Soyinka forgiven Buhari for his military style of rule or is he detached enough to support him?
-The magical ingredient in the birthing of the “moment” for Soyinka is that he does not actually say “Vote Buhari”, he only says “Do Not Vote Jonathan”.
+Has Wole Soyinka forgiven Buhari for his military style of rule, or is he detached enough to support him?
+The magical ingredient in the birthing of the “moment” for Soyinka is that he does not overtly indicate “Vote Buhari”, he only says “Do Not Vote Jonathan”.